conjure-cp/conjure-oxide/docs/src/developers_guide/contributors-guide/how_we_work.md

 ## Final Thoughts
 - **Collaboration** is key to our success, so feel free to communicate openly.
 - **Continuous improvement** is encouraged—keep looking for ways to improve your code, processes, and knowledge.

+---

+*This section had been taken from the 'How we work' page of the conjure-oxide wiki*